UFC Fight Night: Jacaré vs. Hermansson

-UFC Fight Night: Jacaré vs. Hermansson (also known as UFC Fight Night 150 or UFC on ESPN+ 8) was a mixed martial arts event produced by the Ultimate Fighting Championship held on April 27, 2019 at the BB&T Center in Sunrise, Florida.
+UFC Fight Night: Jacaré vs. Hermansson (also known as UFC Fight Night 150 or UFC on ESPN+ 8) was a mixed martial arts event produced by the Ultimate Fighting Championship held on April 27, 2019, at the BB&T Center in Sunrise, Florida.

 Background

 The event was expected to take place at the American Airlines Arena in Miami, Florida.
 However, the UFC announced on February 23 that the event was moved to the BB&T Center in Sunrise, Florida, being the second to be held there, after UFC on FX: Johnson vs. McCall in June 2012.
 Also, this event was scheduled to be broadcast on ESPN.
 However, it was announced at the end of the UFC 236 broadcast that this event would instead be on ESPN+.

 The promotion was initially targeting a middleweight bout between former interim UFC Middleweight Championship challenger (as well as 2000 Olympic silver medalist and former world champion in freestyle wrestling) Yoel Romero and Paulo Costa to serve as the event headliner.
-The pairing was previously scheduled to take place at UFC 230 and then again at UFC Fight Night: Cejudo vs. Dillashaw but was scrapped each time for injuries to both fighters.
+The pairing was previously scheduled to take place at UFC 230 and then again at UFC Fight Night: Cejudo vs. Dillashaw, but it was scrapped each time due to injuries to both fighters.
 However, on March 7, the promotion elected to replace Costa and arrange a rematch between Romero and former Strikeforce Middleweight Champion Ronaldo Souza to serve as the event headliner.
 The two met previously in December 2015 at UFC 194 with Romero winning via split decision.
 It was then reported in early April that Romero pulled out of the bout due to pneumonia.
 While not officially announced by the promotion, Costa was initially expected to replace Romero.
 However, Costa indicated that the three week lead time would not be enough for him to adequately prepare, so he declined.
 Souza ultimately faced Jack Hermansson in the main event.

 A light heavyweight bout between former UFC Light Heavyweight Championship challenger Glover Teixeira and Ion Cuțelaba was initially scheduled to take place at UFC Fight Night: Cejudo vs. Dillashaw.
 However, on January 10, Cuțelaba pulled out of the bout due to injury.
 The pairing was rescheduled for this event.